sass/sass-site/source/blog/044-rfc-indented-syntax.md

 ```

 Powering this change is the underlying rule that linebreaks only end statements
-in places where statements can end.
+where it's valid for a statement to end.
 Anywhere where a statement can't end, a
-linebreak is treated as whitespace.
-This means that if the parser can't tell
+linebreak is ignored.
+This means that if the parser can't tell whether or not a
-whether or not a linebreak is intended to end a statement, it will end the
+linebreak is intended to end a statement, it will end the statement.

-statement.
+This example demonstrates several places where line breaks will not end

-This example demonstrates several places where line breaks will be possible.
+statements.

 ```sass
 @each $item in /* A statement can't end after the word "in" in an `@each` statement. */